euler-xyz/euler-contracts/docs/deployment.md

 ## Updating deployments

-In addition to the task for a fresh deployment, there is also a task which can be used to update the deployment i.e., to update the deployed contracts (or modules) or add and configure new test tokens.
+In addition to the task for a fresh deployment, there is also a task which can be used to update the deployment i.e., to update the deployed contracts (or modules) or update deployed test tokens.

 It requires a similar input file, with the following additional parameter:
 `contracts` - an array of contract names according to their names within the smart contract files. e.g., `contracts: ['Governance', 'EulerSimpleLens']`.
 For those that are modules, it will also re-install them after deployment on the testnet assuming the deployer wallet is the current installer admin.
 Configuring the deployed tokens/markets also assumes the deployer is the governor admin on the testnet.